Curve test for enhanced ind-sheaves and holonomic D-modules: Introduction

 \paragraph{Acknowledgement}

 I am grateful to Masaki Kashiwara for asking this question and for many discussions.
 This study grew from my effort to understand the interesting works of Andrea D'Agnolo, Kashiwara and Pierre Schapira on enhanced ind-sheaves and the generalized Riemann-Hilbert correspondence.
 I also thank Giovanni Morando who first attracted my attention to the theory of ind-sheaves.
 I thank Claude Sabbah for his kindness and for discussions on many occasions.
 I am grateful to Akira Ishii and Yoshifumi Tsuchimoto for their constant encouragement.
+I heartily thank the referees for their careful and patient readings and for their numerous helpful comments to improve and clarify this manuscript.

 This work was partially supported by the Grant-in-Aid for Scientific Research (S) (No. 17H06127), the Grant-in-Aid for Scientific Research (S) (No. 16H06335), the Grant-in-Aid for Scientific Research (S) (No. 24224001), and the Grant-in-Aid for Scientific Research (C) (No. 15K04843), Japan Society for the Promotion of Science.